cvanaret/Uno/joss/paper.md

 ![Uno's UML diagram.\label{fig:umldiagram}](figures/uml_diagram.pdf){ width=95% }

 Subproblem solvers are treated as interchangeable components: they can be plugged in or swapped out without modifications of the algorithmic logic.
 This allows users and developers to select the most appropriate solver for their problem structure, licensing constraints, or performance requirements.
-Uno currently provides interfaces to several established LP, QP and linear solvers: BQPD [@fletcher2000stable], HiGHS [@huangfu2018parallelizing], MUMPS [@amestoy2000mumps], MA27 [@duffma27], and MA57 [@duff2004ma57].
+Uno currently provides interfaces to several established LP, QP and linear solvers: BQPD [@fletcher2000stable], HiGHS [@huangfu2018parallelizing], MUMPS [@amestoy2000mumps], MA27 [@duffma27], MA57 [@duff2004ma57], and SSIDS [@hogg2016sparse].

 # Interfaces